SUBNETTING

 192 Subnet has broadcast address 255

-What is the network address of each subnet?
+What is the network

-Network address is the first address of subnet.
-This address is used to locate the network, and cannot be assigned to any host.
-In above example address 0,64,128,192 are the network address.
+subnet.
+This address is used to locate the network, and cannot be assigned to

-· Network address is always the first IP address of subnet.
+address is always the first IP address of subnet.

-· Valid hosts are the IP addresses between network address and broadcast address.
+hosts are the IP addresses between network address and broadcast address.

-At this point you have powered with all essential tools for subnetting.
-In last section of this article we will practically implement what we have learn so far.
-Due to length of this article I will include examples only from class C.
+practically implement what we have learn so far.
+Due to length of this article

 Class C Subnetting